pkp/omp-user-guide/en/chapter6/press/masthead.md

 You may wish to keep it unchecked while you are developing the site.

-**Masthead**: The Masthead should contain a list of editors, managing directors, and other individuals associated with the press.
+**Masthead**: The Masthead typically includes a list of editors, managing directors, and other individuals associated with the press.
 Information entered here will appear in About the Press.

 **Mailing Address**: The physical location and mailing address of the press.